 ABIS is used for 1:N de-duplication.
 For 1:1 authentication Biometric SDK is used.
 MOSIP does not recommend using an ABIS for 1:1 authentication.

 - Request router (based on routing policy, an ABIS request is routed to the correct ABIS system)

 Below is the MOSIP ABIS middle-ware process flow,

 MOSIP interacts with ABIS only via message queues.
 JSON format is used for all control messages in the queue.
 MOSIP ABIS middle-ware sends requests to inbound queue address and receives responses from outbound queue address.
 For details refer to the ABIS API Specifications.

 ABIS must support the following types of biometric images:

-It is recommended that ABIS is deployed in the same secure zone (military zone) where the registration processor is deployed.
+- It is recommended that ABIS is deployed in a secure zone (military zone).

 - ABIS system is not recommended to connect to any external network.